tannewt/wa-law.org/bill/2021-22/hb/1186/1/README.md

 ## Section 10
-(1) Sections 1 through 6, 8, and 9 of this act take effect on the earlier of the following:
+1. Sections 1 through 6, 8, and 9 of this act take effect on the earlier of the following:

-(a) The date on which rules adopted by the department of children, youth, and families under section 7 of this act take effect; or
+    a.
+The date on which rules adopted by the department of children, youth, and families under section 7 of this act take effect; or

-(b) July 1, 2022.
+    b.
+July 1, 2022.

-(2) The department of children, youth, and families must provide notice of the effective date of sections 1 through 6, 8, and 9 of this act to affected parties, the chief clerk of the house of representatives, the secretary of the senate, the office of the code reviser, and others as deemed appropriate by the department of children, youth, and families.
+2. The department of children, youth, and families must provide notice of the effective date of sections 1 through 6, 8, and 9 of this act to affected parties, the chief clerk of the house of representatives, the secretary of the senate, the office of the code reviser, and others as deemed appropriate by the department of children, youth, and families.